Blu-J/rss/readme.md

 ### TODO

+-  All Items as read
+- [ ] Single Items as read
 - [ ] User Preferences as cookies
 - [ ] Nesting of categories
 - [ ] Filtering of items